 The fair value of financial assets and financial liabilities must be estimated for recognition and measurement for disclosure purposes.
-The fair value of forward exchange contracts is determined using forward exchange market rates at the reporting date.
 The carrying value less impairment provision of trade receivables and payables are assumed to approximate their fair values due to their short-term nature.
 The fair value of financial liabilities for disclosure purposes is estimated by discounting the future contractual cash flows at the current market interest rate that is available to the group for similar financial instruments.